Notification

 Time actions

-Use the time.delay action to have your script wait a defined amount of time between two actions in your list instead performing all actions at once.
-You can add multiple delays to your script; for example, you can have your script wait 10 seconds between each action.
+Use the time.delay action to have your script wait a defined amount of time between 2 actions in your list instead performing all actions at once.
+You can add multiple delays to your script.
+For example, you can have your script wait 10 seconds between each action.

 Example: Turn on your lights, and turn them off after a 30 second delay.